andrew-chang-dewitt/hoops-api/PROPOSAL.md

 - _**Accounts:**_ \
   A bank account, credit card, cash hidden under the mattress, etc.
   Individual Transactions belong to an Account.

-- _**Envelope changes:**_ \
-  A record of each time the balance of a specific Envelope changes & how much it changed by.
-  Used to analyze spending & saving over time.

 ![Entity Relationship Diagram](/data-er.svg)